freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 * Make sure your Freedom Software supplied **API Key** has been added to the plugin's settings.
 This API Key is how our API can authorize your access and identify which of our clients to pull the data from.
 * Make sure your **FreeDAM Database is online** and available to the internet.
 Good way to check this is if you can access your data from the FreeDAM Online Interface (web app).
 * Make sure there are **published** web-notices in your database.
 Cases are not automatically available to the web-notices system.
 A web-notice needs to be created for a case; this is so you can customize the information that will show to the public.
 Finally, the web-notice needs to be "published" by enabling the checkbox on the same page you made the web-notice.
+* It could be that none of the published web-notices match your limiting criteria from the settings page.
+Try increasing the limits if using funeral/death based filtering or adjust a cases 'publish from' / 'feature until' dates to include today.

 = How can I change the format of dates & times =
 The plugin's settings page has a section called "Date Formats / Rules" which allows picking from a selection of formats.